 Parishes and Taxes

 The Church is generally exempt from the payment of taxes on its income.
 Contributions to the Church are deductible from taxable income to the extent allowed under law.
 An Internal Revenue Service exemption under Section 501(c)(3) of the Internal Revenue Code dated 3/23/42 covers all Episcopal Churches.
-You may obtain a copy of the 501(c)(3) exemption letter from the controller’s office.
+You may obtain a copy of the 501(c)(3) exemption letter from the controller’s office (see right sidebar for contact information).

 An exemption from the payment of sales tax to New York State, New York City, or any other locality should be obtained by each congregation from the appropriate taxing authorities.